twebr/nbility-model-github/docs/GUIDELINES.md

     * associated to: unspecified relationship

 The metamodel defines multiplicities using crow’s foot notation, in which a ring represents ’zero’, a dash represents ’one’ and a crow’s foot represents ’many’ or ’infinite’.
 In pairs, they represent the minimum and maximum multiplicities.

 * For example, the figure shows that each business function is composed of zero to many business functions and that each business object is controlled by one business function.
 * The metamodel has a contextualizes relationship.
 Contextualization is an abstraction mechanism, like generalization, aggregation, and composition.
 A context is a relation between things and names.
 The business object energy grid may be instantiated to actual grids, such as the one in the city of Rotterdam or Amsterdam, but it can also serve as a context for a collection of lower-level business objects, such as grid component and grid design.
 An example of an object instance that can change context is the transformer.
 When installed in an energy grid, it ceases to be a material in the context of work and starts to be a grid component in the context of the energy grid.
 In enterprise data models, the elements at the highest level of abstraction are typically called subject areas, which refers to their role as the context for lower-level elements.
 In our metamodel, we choose to be agnostic to the level of abstraction and, therefore, do not use subject areas.

 ## Naming convention

 Naming conventions (every element on a certain level of abstraction has a unique name that can be understood by outsiders.

-* The naming convention for a capabiliy is: <noun + verb>.
+* The naming convention for a capabiliy is: < noun + verb >.
-    * Every capability can be preceded by: 'a grid operator can' <noun+verb>.
+    * Every capability can be preceded by: 'a grid operator can' < noun + verb >.
     * The noun in the name of the capability is mostly the business object managed by that capability.
     * The description of a capability starts with: 'the ability to …
-* The naming convention of a business object is: <noun>
+* The naming convention of a business object is: < noun >
     * The name is defined in singular.
     * In defining business objects the concepts and definitions of laws and regulations are leading.
     * Search terms are not synonyms or approved aliases but only a tool for people to find the right business object.
-* The naming convention for a value stream is: <verb + noun>
+* The naming convention for a value stream is: < verb + noun >

-## Model explenation / design choices
+## Model explanation / design choices

 The model is created with some design choices which are explained below.
 Every adjustment and/or expansion should conform to these choices or explain why these weren't applicable (with a valuecase).

 * Granularity: The model has three abstraction layers and maximal 7 objects per layer.
     * Three abstraction layers are defined to support strategic, tactical and operational management of a grid operator.
     * A capability on levels 3, 2 or 1 is only defined if the lifecycle of such a capability differs.